IdleScV/MMBlogSite/README.md

 # README
-Basics
+Basic blogging website for sharing blogs about software development and related topics, such as machine learning, algorithms, etc.

-TO DO LIST
+## TO DO LIST
 - Likes Basics
 - Comments Basics

-IN PROGRESS
+### IN PROGRESS
+Nothing yet, bro

-FINISHED
+### FINISHED
--User Basics
+- User Basics
 - Announcements Basics
--Blog Basics

-Basics 2
+- Blog Basics
-TO

-Deadlines:
+### Deadlines:
 By the end of...

 Monday
+- Skateboard
-    -Skateboard + Styling
+- Styling